reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 }
 ```

-The `instanceMethodArbitraryObjectParticularType` test checks the use of an instance method reference for an arbitrary object of a particular type.
-It creates a list of `Number` objects (`numbers`) containing various types of numeric values: an `int`, a `long`, a `float`, and a `double`.
+The `instanceMethodArbitraryObjectParticularType` test checks the use of method reference to instance method for an arbitrary object of a particular type.
+It creates a list of `Number` objects (`numbers`) containing various types of numeric values: a `int`, a `long`, a `float`, and a `double`.

 Using a stream, it maps each `Number` to its integer value using the `Number::intValue` method reference, resulting in a list of integers (`numberInvValues`).
 The test then compares this list with the expected result.